Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 `R` is an excellent language for Data Science.
 Some might even argue that Data Science is what `R` is for!

-While `Python` is also an excellent language, it still lags far behind the convenience and extensibility of the `R` Data Science ecosystem.
-Even the `DataFrame` structure is built into base `R` without any extra package needed!
-Moreover, there is no better tool than `RStudio` for writing code that quickly and efficiently completes Data Science tasks.

 In this miniproject, your task is to analyze the `gapminder_clean.csv` dataset using `R` and the `tidyverse`.
 Wherever possible, your code should use `tidyverse` functions.
 For example:

 Instead of this: